Effective Solutions to Mitigate Inrush Current in LED Drivers

 So, what can be done to prevent such a large, combined inrush current?

 Overcoming this problem is now easier, following the introduction of MEAN WELL's inrush current limiters.
-You can read more about the MEAN WELL inrush current limiters here
+We have listed the available models at the bottom of this blog post.

 Before this, you would have had to have opted for one of the following solutions: